Psychology

 Undergraduate degree - single or combined honours

-Understand the mind and human behaviour from a range of perspectives and methodologies on our applied Psychology degree.
+Understand the mind and human behaviour from a range of perspectives and methodologies with our applied Psychology degree.

 Psychology is one of the most popular degrees in higher education.
 Whether the focus is neural mechanisms or complex human relationships, Psychology is an interconnected "hub science" that allows you as a student to contribute to society's key questions and challenges.